-If the couple are not able to agree they may each appoint a family lawyer to advise them.
+A couple may be able to agree on all arrangements and ask a divorce lawyer to record the agreement by preparing the Separation Agreement.
+If the couple is not able to agree, they may each appoint a family lawyer to advise them.